← Back

 Design process

-Our first iteration was a modular system.
-Hotels could show rooms only, rates only, a combined view or a hybrid.
-We tested with 15 properties and found that flexibility was valued but the modularity confused some guests.
+Our first direction explored a modular system.
+Hotels could show rooms only, rates only, a combined view, or a hybrid.
+Testing across 15 properties made the tradeoff clear: configurability increased internal optionality, but it also introduced too much cognitive overhead for guests.

 Delivery